Manesar

 Its proximity to the burgeoning city of Gurugram has in recent years caused its character and demographics to change dramatically.
 It has many factories, offices, hotels, IT parks and educational institutes.
 There are several sightseeing spots around the area, some overlapping with Gurugram.
 Manesar is 32 km from Indira Gandhi International Airport and is located on National Highway 48, making it well connected with New Delhi, Gurugram, Rewari, Dharuhera (Rewari), Jaipur, Ahmedabad and Surat.

+Etymology

+Manesar gets its name from the sanskrit language, in which the word "manesar" means the "lord of brain or wisdom" i.e. the Lord Shiva.

 History

 Earlier Manesar was a sleepy village of about 1000 dwellings on the Delhi-Jaipur highway, then numbered as NH-8.
 Since the late 1990s, it has been transformed into a booming town.
 Its growth has been helped by government's drive to move out factories from Delhi as well as the growth of Gurgaon city and proximity to Delhi's Indira Gandhi International Airport (approximately 40 minutes).
 Farmers have become millionaires or multi-millionaires by selling their lands.